vnijs/radiant/inst/quant/tools/help/single_prop.md

 ### Testing

 There are three approaches we can use to evaluate the null hypothesis.
-We will choose significance level of 0.05.<sup>1</sup> Of course, each approach will lead to the same conclusion.
+We will choose a significance level of 0.05.<sup>1</sup> Of course, each approach will lead to the same conclusion.

 #### p.value